ellennickles/xphoto-s24/README.md

 #### Assignment Deadlines

 All assignments are required, and unless otherwise stated, are **due the night before our class meets**, one (1) week after they are assigned.
-Assignments turned in late, up to one (1) week, will receive partial credit, as described in the grading rubrics above.
+Assignments turned in late will receive partial credit, as described in the grading rubrics above.

 #### Late Assignments